Klass-education/klass/README.md

 # klass
-Opens-source, free lessons for all students
+Open-source, free lessons for all students